 The rooftop bar at Carlton’s King and Godfree added a new element to the longstanding Lygon Street café and deli after major renovations back in 2019.
 Up the stairs plastered with colourful posters, you’ll find a big and bright patio bar serving beer, wine, cocktails and pizzas.
 With commanding views over the city skyline, Johnny’s Green Room is the most picturesque place in Carlton to sip Peroni and smash pizza.

-Spectacular 270-degree views towards the city skyline are only broken by the tops of Carton’s plane trees in full summer flourish, while canvas awnings and umbrellas offer plenty of shade.
-There are at least two hen’s parties here tonight, and the raucous conversations feel fun rather than overbearing with no walls or ceiling to echo off.
-The beautiful people of Carlton sip Aperol Spritzes on tap, and DJs let their easy listening beats provide unobtrusive background sounds.
+Spectacular 270-degree views are only broken by the tops of the plane trees, while canvas awnings and red umbrellas offer plenty of shade.
+The beautiful people of Carlton sip Aperol Spritzes on tap, and DJs let their easy listening beats provide an unobtrusive backing.

-It’s seriously busy, the 200-capacity venue full to the brim, so book in early for groups or expect to wait in line downstairs on a weekend.
+It can get seriously busy here when the sun is out, so book in early for groups or expect to wait in line downstairs on a weekend.
 Even if there’s space at your table, they won’t let mates skip the line to join you unless you’ve pre-booked a function.
 Despite the onslaught, bar service is remarkably quick and efficient.
-They’ve set this place up for high-volume from day dot, and done a good job if it.
+They’ve set this place up for high-volume from day dot, and done a good job of it.
 On a Sunday arvo the space is far more chilled, with a wide range of ages enjoying a catch-up in the sun.

 If you love Naked for Satan, the rooftop at the Imperial, or hanging out at the Australian Open, this bar is right up your cobblestoned Carlton alley.
-It’s another venue proving that in 2019, this neighbourhood can do a lot more than cheap pasta for tourists.
+It’s another venue proving that this iconic neighbourhood can do a lot more than cheap pasta for tourists.